Manojna23/HiberanteSwagger/README.md

 # HiberanteSwagger

-This project demonstrates the use of Hiberante to persist the data in MongoDB.
+This project demonstrates the use of Hiberante to persist the data in MySQL.
 Integration with Swagger is also done to display api details.